Ennichi no Tatsujin

 Ennichi no Tatsujin (縁日の達人, lit.
 "Festival Master") is a video game for Nintendo's Wii console.
 It was a launch title in Japan.

 The game is composed of several minigames, all of which revolve around Japanese festivals.
-This is Namco's first Wii game.
-It is a spin-off the Taiko no Tatsujin series.
+This is Namco Bandai Games' first Wii game.

 Modes

-The game is composed of nine games in one single game.
-The Wii Remote is used by itself for majority of the games.
-The games are listed below:
+The game consists of nine mini-games within a single unified experience.
+The Wii Remote is the primary controller used for the majority of these games.
+The specific games are listed below.